elyra-ai/canvas/docs/pages/index.md

 The elyra-ai/canvas repo contains three main modules:

-* [Common-Canvas](03-common-canvas.md) - This contains canvas functionality which is packaged into the [elyra/canvas NPM module](https://www.npmjs.com/package/@elyra/canvas) and deployed to the NPM registry.
+* [Common Canvas](03-common-canvas.md) - This contains canvas functionality which is packaged into the [elyra/canvas NPM module](https://www.npmjs.com/package/@elyra/canvas) and deployed to the NPM registry.
 It provides a way for an application to display a flow of data operations (shown as a set of nodes connected with links) to the user and to allows the user to interact with the display to modify the flow.

-	Common canvas is a react component which can be imported, and is assisted by a regular JavaScript class called `CanvasController` which provides an API and handles the internal data model of the flow.
-Common canvas is highly customizable where node shape and appearance, colors, styles layout etc can all be customized by your application code.
-Common canvas handles flows parsed from, and serialized into, a pipeline flow JSON document.
-It's palette of available nodes is also customized usging a JSON document
+	Common Canvas is a React component and is assisted by a regular JavaScript class called `CanvasController` which provides an API and handles the internal data model of the flow.
+While Common Canvas will display a working flow editor with little initial development work, it is highly customizable, where node shape and appearance, colors, styles layout etc can all be customized by the application.
+Common Canvas handles flows parsed from, and serialized into, a pipeline flow JSON document.
+It's palette of available nodes is also customized by the application providing a JSON document that descibes groups of nodes.

-* [Common-Properties](04-common-properties.md) - This contains properties functionality which is packaged into the [elyra/canvas NPM module](https://www.npmjs.com/package/@elyra/canvas) and deployed to the NPM registry.
+* [Common Properties](04-common-properties.md) - This contains properties functionality which is packaged into the [elyra/canvas NPM module](https://www.npmjs.com/package/@elyra/canvas) and deployed to the NPM registry.
 It provides a way to translate a JSON document, which describes a set of properties with UI hints, into a working properties dialog panel.

-	Common properties is a React component and has an associated properties controller object.
+	Common Properties is a React component and has an associated properties controller object.

-* [Test Harness](https://github.com/elyra-ai/canvas/tree/master/canvas_modules/harness#test-harness) - This is a node.js application that wrappers `>CommonCanvas />` and `<CommonProperties />`.
+* [Test Harness](https://github.com/elyra-ai/canvas/tree/master/canvas_modules/harness#test-harness) - This is a node.js application that wrappers `<CommonCanvas>` and `<CommonProperties>`.
 Although it is primarily for testing it does provides a UI that:
 	* Displays a set of sample applications
 	* Is a sandbox to try out different Elyra Canvas features.